 12. Lake Mead National Recreation Area

-The final stop on the Phoenix to Las Vegas drive is situated on the border of Arizona and Nevada and is the perfect place to visit for lovers of watersports — Lake Mead!
+The final stop driving towards Vegas from the Grand Canyon is situated on the border of Arizona and Nevada and is the perfect place to visit for lovers of watersports — Lake Mead!

 Where to Stay on the Phoenix to Las Vegas Drive